Will my elderly parents be excluded from a cashless society?

 If they are struggling, it might be a good idea to help your elderly parent change their pin to something memorable for them and go out with them for a ‘trial run’ to make sure that they can use the pin pad easily and can cover it while doing so.

-A personal alarm might make your loved one feel safer - especially if they have a GPS personal alarm.
-This is because you’ll be able to locate the device no matter where the wearer is.
+A pendant personal alarm might make your loved one feel safer offering a lifeline - especially if they have a GPS personal alarm.
+This is because you’ll be able to locate the pendant device no matter where the wearer is.
 They will also have the reassurance that they can use their SOS pendant or wrist worn fall detector to talk to you directly.

 The SureSafe GPS personal alarms also have fall alert devices in them; so if your loved one was ever in the situation where they couldn’t press their emergency button, either yourself, a nominated contact or one of our trained Response Centre Operators would be alerted - who gets the alert depends on the type of package you go for.

-This means that your elderly parent can continue to visit the local cafe knowing that help is available at the touch of a button at all times.
-Using a fall alarm also means you will receive an alarm if they have a fall or become unconscious.
+This means that your elderly parent can continue to visit the local cafe knowing that help is available at the touch of a button at all times - no need to panic.
+Using a pendant fall alarm also means you will receive an alarm if they have a fall or become unconscious.

 While it won’t solve the cash problem, a personal alarm will help your elderly relative feel more confident when they’re out and about.
 These types of devices are easy to use straight out of the box and are activated with a simple touch of a button.
 So your loved one is able to keep doing the things that they love and will feel less excluded from society in general.